Plain People in the News February 2023

 The Reeve for the RM of Stuartburn has only been in her position for a few months and has already seen ways to help everyone in her RM.

 Michelle Gawronsky says when it comes to the Amish, though they are very private people, they have been open enough to ask for help from her office.
 For example, when the pandemic hit, the Amish ran into troubles as things turned online.
+She says one of the biggest issues the Amish dealt with was getting birth certificates for their children, as government offices were closed.
+Read the full article here:

 One breeder recounted how the future member of Congress made off with four golden retrievers, leading to a criminal charge in 2017.